biopython/biopython.github.io/wiki/BioSQL.md

 `mysql-admin`

-Select *localhost* as the Server Hostman (i.e. your local machine) and *root* as the username, then click connect.
+Select *localhost* as the Server Hostname (i.e. your local machine) and *root* as the username, then click connect.
 Once the main window appears, if you click on "Catalogs" on the left, you should see a new entry for *bioseqdb*.